-CITY OF LEONARD, TEXAS RECONCILIATION OF THE GOVERNMENTAL FUND STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCE TO THE STATEMENT OF ACTIVITIES FOR THE YEAR ENDED SEPTEMBER 30, 2021
+CITY OF LEONARD, TEXAS RECONCILIATION OF THE GOVERNMENTAL FUND STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCE TO THE STATEMENT OF ACTIVITIES FOR THE YEAR ENDED SEPTEMBER 30, 2023

-Net change in fund balance - total governmental funds \$ 226,084 Amounts reported for governmental activities in the statement of activities are different because: Governmental funds report capital outlays as expenditures.
-However, in the statement of activities the cost of those assets is allocated over thei estimated useful lives and reports as depreciation expense.
-This is the amount of capital in the current period. r 79,812 Depreciation is not recognized as an expense in governmental funds since it does not require the use of current financial resources. t (139,539) Revenues in the statement of activities that do not provide current financial resources are not reported as revenue in the fund financial statement 4,368 Changes in net pension assets are not shown in the fund financia statements.
-I 28,835 Current year debt principal payments on contractual obligations are expenditures in the fund financial statements but are shown as reductions in long-tern debt in the government-wide financial statements 83,162 Change in net position of governmental activities - statement of activities \$ 282,722
+Net change in fund balance - total governmental funds \$ 56,509 Amounts reported for governmental activities in the statement of activities are different because: Governmental funds report capital outlays as expenditures.
+However, in the statement of activities the cost of those assets is allocated over their estimated useful lives and reports as depreciation expense.
+This is the amount of capital in the current period. - 216,378 Current year note proceeds are other financial resources in the fund financia statements, but shown as a debt liability within the government-wide financia statements.
+(76,549) Depreciation is not recognized as an expense in governmental funds since it does not require the use of current financial resources. t (144,815) Revenues in the statement of activities that do not provide current financial resources are not reported as revenue in the fund financial statement (1,206) Changes in net pension assets are not shown in the fund financia statements.
+I 32,454 Current year debt principal payments on contractual obligations are expenditures in the fund financial statements but are shown as reductions in long-term debt in the government-wide financial statements 77,182 Change in net position of governmental activities - statement of activities \$ 159,953

-CITY OF LEONARD, TEXAS STATEMENT OF FUND NET POSITION PROPRIETARY FUND SEPTEMBER 30, 2021
+CITY OF LEONARD, TEXAS STATEMENT OF FUND NET POSITION PROPRIETARY FUND SEPTEMBER 30, 2023